cmu-mars/cmu-robotics/documents/p2-cp2.md

 From the perspective of the code-level adaptation engine, this metric also transforms the problem into one that is more amenable to search (i.e., it produces a gradient).

-### Oracle

-The expected quality of service for each attribute is determined by using the unperturbed system as an oracle.
-After executing each mission several times, the expected QoS values and standard deviations are calculated from the observed results.

 ### Comparison to the Baseline